Biscuit World union effort rooted in West Virginia history

 Tudor’s employee Susie Thompson, 67, agrees.

-“I wouldn’t be doing this job at my age unless I had to,” she said.
+“I wouldn’t be doing this job at my age unless I had to,” said Thompson, whose ex-husband belonged to a union as a strip miner.
 “It’s hard.
 Morale is so low.”

-“Unions protected our family members, so many workers in this state’s history,” Nicholson said.
+“Unions protected our family members, so many workers in this state’s history,” she said.
 “We need that protection at Tudor’s.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.